 It is the responsibility of the parent(s)/guardian to notify the school immediately of any chronic or acute medical conditions your child may have and of any necessity for your child to be allowed to self medicate during the school day.
-4
+Health Services Policy and Procedures Manual may be viewed at www.clay.k12.fl.us/PDF/health manual.pdf .